 Constructive dismissal & resignation

-If you feel you have been forced to resign from your job as a result of unfair treatment you could have a claim for constructive dismissal, for advice please contact our employment law team on 01616 966 229 or complete our online enquiry form.
+If you feel you have been forced to resign from your job as a result of unfair treatment you could have a claim for constructive dismissal, for advice we recommend completing our online enquiry form - by completing the form as fully as possible, it will allow us to assess your case much more efficiently to tell you whether we can assist and what funding option we can recommend.
 Our legal experts can advise you on all aspects of a possible claim for constructive dismissal.

 What is constructive dismissal?